Pyeg/fun-git-hooks/README.md

 - Then open the file and edit your lastfm_key and lastfm_user strings.
 - You can get your last.fm key from here, http://www.last.fm/api/accounts

-Now all your commits in that repo will have the new message appended to them.
+Now all your future commits in that repo will have the new message appended to them.